- Bulbine – bulbous plants.

 In the Garden:

-- This plant is a useful groundcover in areas where regular maintenance difficult.
+This plant is a useful groundcover in areas where regular maintenance is difficult.

 - A low maintenance garden plant.